Charles Lee Tilden

 Charles Lee Tilden (July 17, 1857 - November 12, 1950) was an attorney and businessman in the San Francisco Bay Area who served on the first Board of Directors of the East Bay Regional Park District.
 One of the first three parks in the District was named for him: Tilden Regional Park.

+Biography

 Tilden was born in the Sierra foothills town of Chile Gulch, Calaveras County on July 17, 1857, to Harmon J. Tilden and Mary Jane Lee.
 His father was a judge.
 The Tildens moved to San Francisco in 1865.